Danapur railway division

-Overview
+History

-It was formed as one of the six divisions in East Indian Railway Company on 1 January 1925 with Howrah, Asansol, Danapur, Allahabad, Lucknow and Moradabad.
-The Eastern Railway was formed on 14 April 1952 and Danapur division came under the control of Eastern Railway.
+It was formed as one of the six divisions of the East Indian Railway Company on 1 January 1925 along with Howrah, Asansol, Danapur, Prayagraj, Lucknow, and Moradabad.
+The Eastern Railway was established on 14 April 1952 and Danapur division came under the control of Eastern Railway.
 After the formation of East Central Railway zone, the division was integrated into it on 1 October 2002.

 Jurisdiction

 It has about 752 km of route length in Bihar and Uttar Pradesh.
 The division includes twelve districts of the state of Bihar which are Buxar, Bhojpur, Patna, Luckeesarai, Jamui, Nawadah, Sheikhpura, Jehanabad, Nalanda and two districts of Uttar Pradesh which are Ghazipur and Chandauli.

-Presently the Danapur division’s jurisdiction includes following sections:
+Presently the Danapur division's jurisdiction includes following sections: